code-and-effect/effective_website/TALK.md

 https://github.com/code-and-effect

-Over the last 10 years, we've built and now maintain a whole bunch of client apps.
+So we've built a ton of client apps over the last 10 years.

-So we try to embrace the Rails Way.
-Write as little code as possible.
-Be simple rather than clever.
-Explicit over implicit.

-Core to the rails way is CRUD and REST, and that's really the kind of apps I build.

-A lot of database CRUD.
+Most of those apps are database CRUD apps.

+That's exactly the style of sites that play to rails' strengths.
+And the kind I love building.

-The effective gems make it super easy to build these kind of apps.
-And I want to show off what they can do :)
+The effective gems make it super easy to build these kind of CRUD apps.

 So today, we have about 30 minutes to get through the following 5 goals:

 1.)
-A tour of my starter website app and effective gem stack.
+A tour of my starter website app.
 2.)
-A deep dive into code and how to evaluate a rails app you're seeing for the first time.
+A deep dive into code and how I evaluate a rails app I'm seeing for the first time.
 3.)
 Learn my personal process behind building rails sites.
 We're going to build out an entire non-trivial feature.

 and, of course, to entertain and delight your senses: